David O'Doherty

-He attended Trinity College Dublin, where his comedy career began.
-"I spent a lot of my time introducing things", he says, "concerts and bands, that sort of thing".
-"I remember my brother once bet me I couldn't get the word 'spaghetti' into an introduction for a piano recital in the Edmund Burke so I stood-up and said 'my brother has bet me I can't say the word spaghetti' and I got a laugh."

 O'Doherty has written several books, written two plays and released three comedy CDs.
 His latest book for children, Danger Is Everywhere, illustrated by Chris Judge has been selected for the UNESCO Dublin, City of Literature Citywide Reading Campaign.
 In 2015 it was published in 10 languages around the world.

 He regards himself as "a failed jazz musician, scrambling about for something else to do with his life".

 Early life

-O'Doherty's father is pianist Jim O'Doherty.
-His grandfather was Kevin O'Doherty, an Irish hurdles champion, and his great-grandfather was Seamus O'Doherty, a head of the Irish Republican Brotherhood.
+O'Doherty's father is pianist Jim Doherty.
+His grandfather was Kevin O'Doherty, an Irish hurdles champion, and his great-grandfather was Séamus O'Doherty, a head of the Irish Republican Brotherhood.
 He is the youngest of three children and has an older brother and sister who are seven and eight years older than him, respectively.

 He studied philosophy at Trinity College Dublin, where he was a member of the Jazz Society and a fake Breakdancing Society.
+It's also where his comedy career began.
+"I spent a lot of my time introducing things", he says, "concerts and bands, that sort of thing".
+"I remember my brother once bet me I couldn't get the word 'spaghetti' into an introduction for a piano recital in the Edmund Burke so I stood up and said 'my brother has bet me I can't say the word spaghetti' and I got a laugh."

 Comedic career

 O'Doherty worked in a bicycle shop and in telemarketing and temping before he made his first stage appearance at Dublin's Comedy Cellar in 1998.
 His first full show was The Story of the Boy Who Saved Comedy which received a nomination for Perrier Best Newcomer when it was performed at Edinburgh Fringe.
 In 2006, he was nominated for an if.comedy award for his Edinburgh show, David O'Doherty Is My Name.
 O'Doherty has performed at festivals across the world in locations that include Adelaide, Melbourne, Montreal, New York City and Wellington NZ, Moscow and Iceland.
-As a support act he first toured Ireland with Tommy Tiernan, the United Kingdom with Rich Hall and the United States with Demetri Martin. he has since returned to those places with his own tours.
-He has often worked with Flight of the Conchords.
+As a support act he first toured Ireland with Tommy Tiernan, the United Kingdom with Rich Hall and the United States with Demetri Martin.